K-PaaS/application-platform-guide-eng/install/service/mysql.md

 <br>

 - It is about program license.
-Check I accept the agreement and click Next.
+Check the button of "I accept the agreement" and click Next.

 >![mysql_vsphere_4.1.04]